computer screen with words DRUG WAR BLOG

 This applies to all psychoactive drugs, not just psychedelics and entheogens, though one hesitates to discuss this in connection to drugs like opium and cocaine because Americans are so thoroughly brainwashed to consider those drugs as pure evil.
 But from a holistic or shamanic point of view, no drugs are evil.
 The Kallawaya people of the Andes have a pharmacopoeia of over 800 substances and guess what: none of them are considered "drugs" in the evil sense of that word.3 Why not?
 Because the Kallawaya people are adults, not children.
 And they do not use drug law to marginalize minorities and win elections for totalitarians.

 Take opium, for instance.
 It not only has positive uses, but it was considered a panacea by all the ancient western doctors, including Galen, Paracelsus and Avicenna.4 A blankety-blank panacea!
 And yet modern politicians insist that it has no positive uses whatsoever under any circumstances.
+Drug warriors insist dogmatically that it has no positive psychoactive properties whatsoever.
 Imagine all the unnecessary suffering in the world today because America has decided that the drug cannot be used wisely by anyone.
-Well, guess what, that is an anti-scientific lie.
+Well, guess what, that is an anti-scientific lie, one which ignores psychological common sense, not to mention the testimony of millions, were we ever interested in talking to users rather than arresting them.
 Since when did we give up on the creativity of the human mind to find uses for psychoactive medicine?
 Since the Harrison Narcotics Act of 1914, perhaps?
 The simple fact is this: endless positive therapies come to the mind of an unbiased person for the positive use of drugs like opium and even cocaine, but the DEA forbids us from researching such things and tries to scare us into shutting up about them.5

 One wants to cry in frustration with Friedrich Nietzsche at this point: Those who have ears, hear, damn it!6